hennasingh/Potterville/testing.md

 ### Accessibility Testing - Wave Evaluation Tool

-The [Wave Crome browser](https://wave.webaim.org/extension/) extension was used to do testing for all website pages below.
+The [Wave Chrome browser extension](https://wave.webaim.org/extension/) was used to do testing for all website pages below.

 1. The initial test reported text contrast errors on the headings and footer titles.
 It took a lot of hit and trial to fix this with changing text shadows, adding box shadow and finally fixing it with applying linear gradient to background image